Club Welcome Pack / Handbook

-A good way to make sure new people receive the warm welcome they deserve is to provide a Club Welcome Pack.
-This not only demonstrates that your club is well managed and professional but also that you are keen to make an effort with any new faces.
+A club welcome pack/handbook sets out the culture of your club, the way you do things and expectations on all the members as well as useful contact numbers.
+This not only demonstrates that your club is well managed and professional but also that you are keen to make an effort with all members, new and existing.

-Clubmark suggests you include some of the following in your Welcome Pack:
+Clubmark suggests you include some of the following in your Welcome Pack/Handbook:

 - A personal welcome from the Club Chairperson

 - Membership application form (if they have not already joined)

 - Aims and objectives

 - Contact information

 - Codes of conduct (players, parents/guardians, coaches, volunteers)

 - Social events calendar